gomathishankar28/ms1_bentovanindia/README.md

 *	**GDPR compliant pop-up screen** - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the business complies with the EU data protection law. - Javascript Needed

-*	**A carousel for the Menu page** - This requires a lot of images to be chosen under each category and then further resize all of them and then implement it with a carousel.
+*	**A carousel for Menu** - This requires a lot of images to be chosen under each category and then further resize all of them and then implement it with a carousel.

 *	**Detailed Testimony** – To have more testimonies with rating represented in stars under each category like quality of food, delivery, packaging, etc